Filing a Restraining Order in San Diego

 What Is A Prevailing Party?

-Anyone who files for a domestic violence or Civil Harassment Restraining order should be aware what is means to prevail in court.
-For a Civil restraining order, the prevailing party is not only the party who gets their petition granted.
+Anyone who files for a domestic violence or civil harassment restraining order should be aware what it means to prevail in court.
+For a civil restraining order, the prevailing party is not only the party who gets their petition granted.
 If a petitioner dismisses their restraining order petition the law states that the defendant could be considered a prevailing party.
 While there is always a risk in having a full hearing for a restraining order a party should be aware of what filing a dismissal means for their case.